 - “Get a brand name.”
 The brand name of every business school is mixed in some way.
 I’ve interviewed candidates from HBS, Columbia, Wharton, LBS and other schools and crushed their spirits when I poked holes in their presentations, and obviously didn’t give them jobs.
 And I’ve worked with many people with no MBA who were absolute weapons (looking at you, Ed, DK, Nino, Niko, etc.).
 The people who were great from those schools were great before they went to those schools — they lent their own branding to the school.

 - “Open doors”.
 You can open doors on your own.
 Go cold call, email, make friends.
 That’s all your business school is going to give you the courage to do.

-- "Take a mid-career break."
+- “Take a mid-career break.”
 Such an expensive break.
+Even a six-month sabbatical surfing or eating your way through Europe would be cheaper.
 Usually a waste of time, unless you have very clear reasons for doing an MBA.
 Do one of the things below.